 16. Any durable goods are considered University property and may not be left at a project site.
-Please contact the Director of Applied Learning for what constitutes durable goods.
+Please contact the Office of Student Activities for what constitutes durable goods.

 17. Applied Learning funds may not be used to pay for event sponsorship fees.

 18. Hospitality funds are VERY limited.
 Therefore, only requests for food can be considered.
 Requests for “decorations” cannot be granted.

 19. Typical requests should be kept to a maximum of $500; however, please include entire budget when requesting money.
 Occasionally exceptions can be made for compelling reasons.

 3. Details about the project/funding request (the basics of who, what, when, where, why, and anything else you believe is important for the committee to know):

 4. If applicable, when working with a community partner, please describe communication with partner about this project (Include any contact names, approvals, agency guidelines, etc):

 5. Provide a timeline for your project.
 Needs to include any final reports required by committee and sharing knowledge with the campus.